-The ALC elements combined element and line (line, polyline, tube) have special properties for impedance-based fault location and to calculate the load distribution.
-The properties for load distribution are not evaluated in zenon, but are available via the zenon API as algorithms to be created by users.
+The ALC elements Combined element and Line (line, polyline, pipe) have special properties for impedance-based fault locating and to calculate the load distribution.
+The properties for the load distribution calculation is configured in the Editor.
+The evaluation is not carried out in zenon however, but is available via the zenon API as algorithms to be created by users.